 Danang caters to local Vietnamese travelers rather than international backpackers so you’ll really get a good taste of local culture in Danang that isn’t targeted to Westerners.
 Basically the city is void of those painfully touristy souvenir shops with iPho shirts.

 It’s cheap!
 One of the cheapest stops in Vietnam.
-This hotel room was $8 right by the ocean.
+Our hotel room was $8 right by the ocean.
 We didn’t even bother to haggle.